Where we are

 The Black Bull History

 The Black Bull is believed to date back to the 16th century and to be the oldest in Otley.
-The old picture below shows the mullioned windows which were at the rear of the Inn but no longer exist.
+Of the many proprietors over the years, A. Metcalfe was prominent circa 1925

 Many discoveries have been made in this Inn over the last 40 years.
 During renovation work in August 1971, workmen uncovered a 16th century stone fireplace that was probably part of the original structure.
 The licensee and his patrons began a battle to save the fireplace that had been destined to be pulled out in the scheduled alterations.
 A petition was sent to the owners, Tetley’s Breweries, in the hope that they would recognise the value of such a find.
 The fireplace was in the room known as ‘the snug’ and for years had been hidden by plaster and a modern-tiled fireplace.
 Its stones were still smoke-blackened from years gone by.